New unit checklist

 Starting a new unit is an exciting challenge and a great way to get more girls involved in guiding

-Once you've established the need for a new unit, there are lots of practical things to think about before you hold your first unit meeting.
+Once you've established the need for a new unit, there are lots of practical things to think about before (and after) you hold your first unit meeting.
 It doesn't need to be overwhelming though.
 Use this checklist to help you work through it all step by step.

 And remember - you don’t need to do everything yourself.
 Get your unit team to help you, talk to your commissioner about what she can do and see if there are other volunteers in your area who can help.